Seeking Board Members & Mentors

 Residents will stay at Deborah’s House while continuing their outpatient recovery and practicing life skills as they pursue full-time work or school.
 With faith-based mentoring and an environment of structure and accountability, women addicts are more likely to continue the journey of healing.
 Spiritual growth in a home church will build social and spiritual networks for a lifetime.
 A volunteer mentor, trained specifically for this ministry, will give support and personal attention to each resident.
 Having looked at the research, Deborah’s House believes that ongoing recovery is possible when four underlying goals are met:

-Women may be accepted in to Deborah’s House with the recommendation of their counselors upon completion of a drug and/or alcohol treatment program, ongoing attendance at 12-step meetings, and actively working the steps with a sponsor.
+Through completion of a drug and/or alcohol treatment program, recommendation from a counselor, ongoing attendance at 12-step meetings, and actively working the steps with a sponsor.

-Through having a safe place to live, residents pay no rent the first month and rent after that based on 30% their net income, not to exceed $400 per month.
-Residents who are attending school or training programs may pay even less.
+Through having a safe place to call home.
+Residents are not required to pay rent for the first month.
+After the first month, rent is $400 per month.
+Residents who are attending school or training programs may qualify for a discount on their rent.

-Through exploration of the mind-body-spirit connection by meeting weekly with a spiritual mentor who is trained in the Genesis Process, a faith-based relapse prevention program; and by participating weekly in a faith community of the resident’s choice.
+Through exploration of the mind-body-spirit connection by meeting weekly with a spiritual mentor to go through a faith-based, 12-step book that illustrates how the gospel principles in the Twelve Steps can free anyone from any addiction, and by participating weekly in a faith community of the resident’s choice.